List of monsters in Marvel Comics: Orrgo

-Orrgo is a 25 ft.
-Mentelleronite who has tried to conquer Earth many times in the past.
+Orrgo is a Mentelleronite who has tried to conquer Earth many times in the past.
 He arrived on Earth to display his superior powers over the humans.
 With his abilities, Orrgo took over the world quickly.
 With the human race under his mental domination, Orrgo went back to the circus where it first arrived and went to sleep.
 A circus gorilla named Jojo realized that it was the reason that it was not being fed.
 Jojo escaped from its cage and killed Orrgo.
 The human race was then freed from Orrgo's control as the rest of Orrgo's kind left, thinking that the humans had defeated Orrgo.